-The summertime sun can brighten vacations, but it also can bring two unwanted problems: sunburn and heatstroke.
-Take care outdoors this summer season—keep your skin and body healthy by staying hydrated, cool, and covered.
+The sweltering sun can brighten vacations, but it can also bring two unwanted problems: sunburn and heatstroke.
+Keep your skin and body healthy by staying hydrated, cool, and covered this summer.

 Damaging UV rays do not need to cause sunburn to hurt your skin—they can cause damage in only 15 minutes.
-It does not even have to be a sunny day for you to be exposed to UV rays.
+In fact, the sun doesn't even need to be out for you to be exposed to UV rays.
 Follow these suggestions for UV protection:

 - Cover exposed skin with clothing.
 Dry, loose-fitting long pants and long-sleeve shirts provide the best protection.
 If wearing a T-shirt or cover-up, be sure to still use sunscreen.